MarcusOme/BigDataGenerator/README.md

 All the others packets should come inside the app or being gathered by the first compilation of the project by the usage of csproj file inside the project.

+## Folder structure
+There are two main folders inside the project:

+- WebApp: contains the Visual Studio Blazor project;
+- Database: contains scripts for generating the database in MSSQL;

+## Make the project work
+In order to make the project work is necessary following those steps:

+- Create the database by using the scripts provided inside the repository.
+Remember that this setup is minimal, feel free to expand it if you need (also remember to change the code in web app also);

+- Open the project in Visual Studio Preview and debug it;

+- On the web page that opens you will find 3 buttons, each one create records for one of the three tables that are created,